VOLUME 1

 22.2 Flagellar motility and fitness in xanthomonads, 1265

-Marie-Agnes Jacques, Jean-Francis Guimbaud, Martial Briand, Arnaud
+Marie-Agnès Jacques, Jean-Françis Guimbaud, Martial Briand, Arnaud

 Indiana, and Armelle Darrasse

-22.3 Understanding Listeriamonocytogenes biofilms:
+22.3 Understanding Listeriamonocytogenes biofilms: perspectives

-stress conditions, 1274
+conditions, 1274

-Lizziane Kretli Winkelstroeter, Fernanda Barbosa dos Reis-Teixeira,
+Lizziane Kretli Winkelströter, Fernanda Barbosa dos Reis-Teixeira,

-Gabriela Satti Lameu, and Elaine Cristina Pereira De
+Gabriela Satti Lameu, and Elaine Cristina Pereira De Martinis

 22.4 Biofilm formation and environmental signals in Bordetella,